mauroservienti/milestone.github.io/_posts/messages-evolution.md

 ### Message exchange and contracts sharing

-At this point, we need a little digression and dive a bit into how messages are exchanged between endpoints.
+At this point, we need a little digression to dive a bit into how messages are exchanged between endpoints.
 In the .NET world, there is a preference for strong typing.
 Developers prefer using C# classes, as presented above, to define messages.
 Those classes, which effectively are contracts, are generally shared across endpoints as NuGet packages.
 The `SubmitRequest` type is built into an assembly, packaged into a NuGet package, and referenced by the different endpoints using it to communicate.

 When evolving systems requires evolving contracts, we face the messages update dilemma.
 In the above-presented scenario, if we change the contract and package it, both senders and receivers can (and probably will) upgrade.
 However, we don't want that; we want to ensure we upgrade receivers first and senders after that.
 The easiest but fragile option is to use a policy like "hey sender, please, refrain from updating until we say you can."
 As you can imagine, it might not be a solid choice.